COVID-19 and Going Green

 LIMITS: During check-out, some items are limited by quantity: DVDs- 7 per borrower, Juvenile Holiday Books- 5 per borrower.
 We ask that you do not take an entire author or subject matter’s holdings.
 If you have recently returned items still showing on your account that may be in quarantine, please let us know at check out and prior to pick up so that we can release your items and reset your borrowing limit.

 OVERDUE FINES: All items that were due on or after March 12, 2020 shall have no overdue fines assessed during the period of time that the library is closed due to COVID-19.
 Items that were due before March 12, 2020 and have not been returned will have fines assessed at the regular rate through March 12.
 Overdue fines are charged on materials returned past their due date at the rate of 25 cents per day per text item.
 DVDs, VHS, music CDs and audio books on CD or MP3 are 50 cents per item per day.
 Inter-Library Loan items are $1 per day.
-Lost items are assessed at the cost of the item plus a $3.00 processing charge.
+Lost or long-overdue items are assessed at the cost of the item plus a $3.00 processing charge.

 OTHER CHARGES: Charges for damages will be assessed for each item that requires repair or replacement.
 This includes, but is not limited to, damages to barcodes, spine labels, plastic cases, tapes, books, and any other part of a library item.
 The minimum charge is $1.00, the maximum is the cost of the item + $3.00 for processing.
 Inter – Library Loan items which are not picked up are subject to a $1 charge per title.